 Why is it that parents only take their family skiing in snow-deprived December or jaw-clenching cold January?
 Families pay

-dollar for Christmas and New Year’s ski vacations, when snow can be
+premiums for Christmas and New Year’s ski vacations, when snow can be

 best conditions prevail, a ski trip is the last thing on a family’s

 Springtime is the best time to get your kids on skis, call it March gladness not New Year’s madness.
 Switching to summer sports just because the calendar and the retail stores say its “spring” is short sighted and a disservice to your little downhillers.

 Here are some ski resorts in New England that really shine come spring time:

-Loon, now owned by Boyne along with Sunday River and Sugarloaf, has NH's best snowmaking these days, and stays open into April withfun spring ski events.
+Loon, now owned by Boyne along with Sunday River and Sugarloaf, has NH's best snowmaking these days, and stays open into April with fun spring ski events.

 Instead of packing up the posse to go to Florida for April vacation, book a late season ski and stay package at a resort with snowmaking and elevation.
 Pack the sunscreen and the camera to take lots of photos of your kids skiing and snowboarding on the sunny slopes.
 You and the family will feel like king of the hill, not just another mouse running around Mickey’s amusement park.
 See our tips on Storing your Ski Gear properly after those last sweet ski runs.